AckeeCZ/frontend-cookbook/pages/styles/FelaStyling.md

 const Button = createComponent(styles.button, "button", props => ["onClick"]);
 ```

 However there is even smarter way of proxying props.
 It's a `createComponentWithProxy` function and is useful if you don't know all the props you want to pass.
-It pass only those props which are not used in styles.
+It passes only those props which are not used in styles.
 If we need some prop to be used styles but still passed to the underlying component we can use the 3rd argument

 ```js
 const Button = createComponentWithProxy(styles.button, 'button');